Book Now

 The craft fair, which runs from 10 a.m. to 6 p.m., is a perfect spot to stock up on holiday gifts.

-More than 35 crafters and creators will be represented at this year’s fair, and all of them are members of Native Groups.
-Organizer Tina Walker said the roster for 2022 represents the largest number of artisans in the fair’s 25-year history.
+More than 65 crafters and creators will be represented at this year’s fair, and all of them are members of Native Groups.
+Organizer Tina Walker said the roster for 2023 represents the largest number of artisans in the fair’s 26-year history.

-In addition to jewelry and beadwork being for sale, Tina said artisans also will peddle regalia and other outfits for ceremonies.
+In addition to jewelry and beadwork being for sale, artisans also will sell regalia and other outfits for ceremonies.

-She noted that this year’s fair also will spotlight Haudenosaunee Social Dance Exhibitions featuring Chris Thomas and his Smoke Dancers at 1 p.m. and 3 p.m.
+This year’s craft fair also will spotlight Haudenosaunee Social Dance Exhibitions featuring Chris Thomas and his Smoke Dancers at 1 p.m. and 3 p.m.
 Chris is known for telling stories between songs so audience members know exactly what each song is about.

 prev